Questions, comments, or for information regarding library services, please contact:

 - The Internet is a global resource with a highly diverse user population and information content.
 Library patrons use at their own risk or own discretion.
 We cannot and do not accept any responsibility for its content, online breakdowns by providers, or virus downloaded by any user.
 We are not responsible for any direct or indirect damage related to use of information from the Internet.
 In choosing sources to link to through our pages, we follow generally accepted library practices.

-- Internet access is provided throughout the library with Netsweeper on all machines.
-Parents or guardians are responsible for the information and materials accessed by minors as no filtering system is completely effective.
+- Parents or guardians are responsible for the information and materials accessed by minors as no filtering system is completely effective.

 - Users should be aware that the Internet is not a secure medium and that third parties may be able to obtain information regarding users’ activities on the Internet.
 The Coraopolis Memorial Library will not release information on the use of Internet resources by members of the public except as required by law or necessary for the proper operation of the library.